PyLink/PyLink/docs/technical/pmodule-spec.md

 ```

 When a certain mode (e.g. owner) isn't supported on a network, the key still exists in `prefixmodes` but is simply unused.

+### Topics

+When receiving or sending topics, there is a `topicset` attribute in the `Channel` object that should be set to **True**.
+This boolean denotes that a topic has been set in the channel at least once; Relay uses it to know not to overwrite topics with empty ones during startup, when topics have not been received from all networks yet.

+*Caveat:* Topic handlers on the current protocol modules do not follow TS rules (which vary by IRCd), and blindly accept data.
+See issue https://github.com/GLolol/PyLink/issues/277

 ### Configuration key validation